-Due to these material weaknesses in our controls over financial reporting, in the process of preparing Semantix financial statements as of and for the year ended December 31, 2021 included in this prospectus, we identified certain errors relating to the accounting of two transactions reflected in our financial statements as of and for the six-month period ended June 30, 2021 (the "June 2021 Financials").
+Due to these material weaknesses in our controls over financial reporting, in the process of preparing Semantix financial statements as of and for the year ended December 31, 2021 included in this prospectus, we identified certain errors relating to the accounting of two transactions reflected in our financial statements as of and for the six-months ended June 30, 2021 (the "June 2021 Financials").
 These transactions that were erroneously accounted for relate to certain commitments we made in December 2020 as part of our acquisition of LinkAPI that involved subsequent payments to the former shareholders of LinkAPI in 2022, as follows:

-- In January 2022, we paid the former shareholders of LinkAPI R\$3.0 million as payment for its data integration platform, which was delivered to us in June 2021 and, therefore, should have been recorded upon delivery within intangible assets, net and other liabilities as of June 30, 2021 in the June 2021 Financials; and - Also in January 2022, we paid the former shareholders of LinkAPI R\$4.8 million as a full-year retention bonus in recognition of their continued employment with us following our acquisition of LinkAPI and the achievement of certain pre-determined operating and financial milestones, which should have been partly reflected as part of our general and administrative expenses and other liabilities as of and for the six-month period ended June 30, 2021 in the June 2021 Financials in the amount of R\$2.4 million.
+- In January 2022, we paid the former shareholders of LinkAPI R\$3.0 million as payment for its data integration platform, which was delivered to us in June 2021 and, therefore, should have been recorded upon delivery within intangible assets, net and other liabilities as of June 30, 2021 in the June 2021 Financials; and - Also in January 2022, we paid the former shareholders of LinkAPI R\$4.8 million as a full-year retention bonus in recognition of their continued employment with us following our acquisition of LinkAPI and the achievement of certain pre-determined operating and financial milestones, which should have been partly reflected as part of our general and administrative expenses and other liabilities as of and for the six months ended June 30, 2021 in the June 2021 Financials in the amount of R\$2.4 million.

-In addition, we also identified R\$1.2 million recorded as accumulated loss as of and for the six-month period ended June 30, 2021 in the June 2021 Financials relating to our results from Tradimus, our subsidiary providing data solutions to serve the healthcare sector (in which Excella, a third-party health service management company, also holds a 50.0% non-controlling stake) that should have instead been recorded as non-controlling interest to reflect Excella's ownership stake.
+In addition, we also identified R\$1.2 million recorded as accumulated loss as of and for the six months ended June 30, 2021 in the June 2021 Financials relating to our results from Tradimus, our subsidiary providing data solutions to serve the healthcare sector (in which Excella, a third-party health service management company, also holds a 50.0% non-controlling stake) that should have instead been recorded as non-controlling interest to reflect Excella's ownership stake.

 We corrected these accounting errors in Semantix financial statements as of and for the year ended December 31, 2021 included in this prospectus.
 The aggregate impacts of the aforementioned errors on our financial statements as of June 30, 2021 and for the six-month period ended June 30, 2021 were (i) an increase in current liabilities of R\$3.0 million, with a corresponding increase to intangible assets, net, (ii) an increase in general and administrative expenses in the amount of R\$2.4 million, and (iii) an increase in net loss attributable to non-controlling interests of R\$1.2 million, with a corresponding increase in accumulated loss in the same amount.
-As a result, the June 30, 2021 balances presented in our unaudited interim condensed consolidated financial statements as of June 30, 2022 and for the six-month periods ended June 30, 2022 and 2021 (the "June 2022 Financials") included in this prospectus were restated to reflect these corrections and, accordingly, our previously issued June 2021 Financials should be disregarded and should not be considered in making any investment decision.
+We intend to restate our June 30, 2021 balances if and when June 30, 2022 financial statements are needed, to reflect these corrections and, accordingly, our June 2021 Financials should be disregarded and should not be considered in making any investment decision.